REKINDLING THE FEAR

-he fear of God has gone out of His house.
+The fear of God has gone out of His house.
 There are approximately four hundred references in the Bible concerning the fear of God, yet how many pastors, teachers, and evangelists are there today who are teaching and warning people to live their lives in the fear of God?
 How many sermons do you hear from holy men of God concerning the wrath and judgment of God that is coming upon the earth?
 Not very many.
-REKINDLING THE FEAR
+Isaiah 6:1-13

 Do you want to know why?
 Because people don’t want to hear it.
 They don’t want to hear about crucifying the flesh, self-denial, or holiness.
 When they hear preaching under the power and anointing of the Holy Spirit that exposes the disobedience and sin in their lives, they say the person is preaching legalism or condemnation upon them.